chrisley75/adduser_deluser_sshdconfiguration/README.md

 - Create new default CMS user "cmsasr-user"
 - Create a new user with an associated public key
 - Create new user groups
-- Configure SSHD to comply with HPE security policies
+- Configure SSHD to comply with security policies
 - Delete old users
 - Manage sudoers rules